jwinarske/drmpp/README.md

 ### TTY Terminal

 The system compositor has control of the DRM driver when active.
 You can suspend this access by switching to a TTY terminal.

 On Fedora and Ubuntu you can switch to a TTY terminal using the keyboard combo:

     Ctl+Alt+F3

 You can switch back to the System GUI using:

     Ctl+Alt+F2

 ### Troubleshooting

+If you see failure to initialize EGL display, add the user to the video group using:

+    sudo usermod -aG video $USER

 If you see permission denied errors the user has not been added to the input group:

     Failed to open /dev/input/event2 (Permission denied)